 - According to another survey, 1 in 5 of those polled read all email newsletters they received to see if there is an offer.

-So, why should one miss a great chance to nurture leads and reward loyal customers?
-Email newsletter helps to develop relationships with your audience without much sweat.
+So, why miss a great chance to nurture leads and reward loyal customers?
+Email newsletters help develop relationships with your audience without much sweat.
 Follow these email newsletter best practices to start sending more engaging and converting emails.

 It is important to let subscribers know what they will be receiving from the brand after the sign-up.
-It could be notifications of new products, sales, coupons and deals, how-to emails, etc. A brand should then make sure they send emails that meet the recipients’ expectations.
+Whether it is notifications of new products, sales, coupons and deals, how-to emails, etc. Then, make sure to send emails that meet the recipients’ expectations.
 That will help keep the audience engaged and increase email marketing strategy performance.

 Reader’s Digest allows customers to select the kind of content they want to receive when subscribing.

 That is a thing each marketer should keep in mind to avoid being too pushy.
 Leads won’t turn into customers if you attack them with promotional emails.
 To make the process smoother and stressless, provide users with high-quality educational content.
 It will assist them in using your product to their advantage.
-Good approach, therefore, is to send articles that explore topics of interest to the target customers and useful information on how to make use of your service.
+A good approach is to send information that explores topics of interest to the target customers and useful information on how to make use of your service.
 Now, when leads are aware of all the benefits, they’re ready to become your customers.

-Check out this newsletter sent by Codeacademy to their customers who had got stuck.
-They not just promote their premium services but explain how they will help users to learn.
+Check out this newsletter sent from Codeacademy to its customers who stopped progressing.
+They not only promote their premium services but explain how they will help users to learn.

-This marketing strategy allows sending relevant emails which subscribers wait for.
+Segmenting allows you to send relevant emails that subscribers want to receive.
 A single email newsletter sent to the entire mailing list is a thing of the past.
-Subscribers know perfectly well that marketers pursue their own goals when sending such email.
+Subscribers know perfectly well that marketers pursue their own goals when sending such an email.
 All you need is to ask your customers what topics they’re interested in, create different mailing lists for groups that have something in common, and craft several email campaigns for each one.

 Marketing services like SendPulse assist brands in this task by providing professional segmentation instruments.
 In this guide, you will find detailed information on how to send an email campaign using segmentation.